 I knew from experience that these responses weren’t actually going to be helpful or appropriate.
 The good news is that before I even had the chance to open my mouth, my kid jumped up and said, “Oh right – I forgot to do my jumping jacks!”

-Saved by an alternative source of dopamine.
+Saved by an alternative source of rewards.

 Screen time transitions